For its 3rd edition, the competition took place in May and June with the two following themes: #stayhome, and then metal.

 Your watch photo exhibited at the Geneva Museum of Art and History and your recognized talent in the major specialised media!

 The Watch Photo Awards are the first annual international watch photography competition open to amateur watch lovers and professionals alike.
-Every month from February to July will have a different theme, and awards will be given to the photos that best meet the criteria of creativity, technical accomplishment and relevance to the theme.
+With a specific timing and a different theme, awards will be given to the photos that best meet the criteria of creativity, technical accomplishment and relevance to the theme.

 Each month, the jury selects its ten favourite photos and publishes them.
 The public then vote for the one they think is the best, and the winner is awarded an exceptional prize of our partners.
 All the winning photos will be published by our media partners, as well as being featured in a special exhibition at the end of the year in Geneva, before travelling to other cities.

-On the occasion of the Grand Prix d'Horlogerie de Genève, the winning photographers will receive an invitation to attend the preview of the commemorative exhibition of 60 winning photos.
+On the occasion of the Grand Prix d'Horlogerie de Genève, the winning photographers will receive an invitation to attend the preview of the commemorative exhibition of 40 winning photos.
+In 2018 and 2019, the winning photos were exhibited at Baselworld, Dubai Watch Week and Watches & Wonders in Miami.
 The best photo of the year will be decided by a separate public vote.
 The winner will be awarded the WPA trophy, and will be invited to sit on the panel for the following year.

 The jury will select the 10 best photos each month based on the criteria of creativity, technical accomplishment and relevance to the theme.
 The jury comprises six watch experts, appointed each year by the organisers.